cameronellis71/jack-henry-weather-api/README.md

 # jack-henry-weather-api
 ## About
-JH Weather API is an application that takes in latitude (lat) and longitude (long) coordinates (in decimal form) &amp; returns a short forecast for the area and a characterization of the temperature
+Jack Henry Weather API is an application that takes in latitude (lat) and longitude (long) coordinates (in decimal form) &amp; returns a short forecast for the area and a characterization of the temperature

 ## Getting Started
 To get a local copy instance up and running follow these steps: